 is responsible for enforcement of this change the the California Building and Residential Codes.

-Yes, Folsom Fire Stations are a collection site for the City's Sharps Disposal Program.
+Yes, Folsom Fire Stations 35 (535 Glenn Drive) and 37 (70 Clarksville Road) are collection sites for the City's Sharps Disposal Program.
 The containers may be dropped off ONLY if a Fire Department attendant is present to accept it.
-Sharps can only be accepted if they are sealed inside of an approved sharps container.
+Sharps can only be accepted if they are sealed inside of an approved sharps container, or unused and in the originally sealed package.
+Approved sharps containers can be obtained at both Station 35 and 37.

 Fire extinguishers must be serviced yearly by the licensed service concern of your choosing.
 If an out of date extinguisher is found during a fire department inspection, you will be given a correction notice with a specified time to make the correction.